cybozu-go/neco/docs/cicd.md

 ### After `master` merge

 1. Run `generate-artifacts` to retrieve latest version of components, then generate `artifacts_release.go`.
-2. Checkout `master` branch then merge changes into `release` branch.
+2. Check out `master` branch then merge changes into `release` branch.
-3. Run [dctest][] but less test cases from regular dctest.
+3. Run [dctest][] but fewer test cases from regular dctest.
 4. If dctest is passed, [cybozu-neco][] pushes changes to `release` branch to remote branch in [github.com/cybozu-go/neco](https://github.com/cybozu-go/neco).
-5. Also, [cybozu-neco][] also applies and pushes a tag `test-YYYY.MM.DD-UNIQUE_ID` to remote.
+5. Also, [cybozu-neco][] also applies and pushes a tag `test-YYYY.MM.DD-UNIQUE_ID` to the remote.

-Regular test cases of dctest is also run in parallel.
+Regular test cases of dctest are also run in parallel.

 ### Nightly workflow

 Same workflow process but it works on `release` branch.
 This is run as stability aspects.

-### Are you ready to deploy for staging data center?
+### Are you ready to deploy for the staging data center?

 1. Choose a tag in [release page](https://github.com/cybozu-go/neco/releases) which starts with `test-` of what you want.
 2. Click `Edit tag`, then rename the tag name to `release-YYYY.MM.DD-UNIQUE_ID`.
-Note that date and UNIQUE_ID is same as before.
+Note that date and UNIQUE_ID are same as before.
 3. Check `This is a pre-release`, then click `Publish release`.
 4. CI workflow builds a debian package `neco-YYYY.MM.DD-UNIQUE_ID.deb` and uploads it to GitHub Release.
 5. `neco-updater` on staging starts CD flow described below.

-### Are you ready to deploy for production data center?
+### Are you ready to deploy for production data centerthe ?

 1. Choose a pre-release tag in [release page](https://github.com/cybozu-go/neco/releases) which starts with `release-` of what you want.
 2. Uncheck `This is a pre-release`, then click `Publish release`.